bgoncalves/bgoncalves.github.io/index.md

 image: bio-photo.jpeg
 ---

-I am currently a visiting fellow at King's College, Cambridge, UK.
+I have been elected a Visiting Fellow of King's College, Cambridge, and am based in Cambridge for one year starting in May 2023.

 My research focuses on Alan Turing (1912-1954), his imitation principle and games, the future of machines in society & nature, and the Anthropocene.